When Bousfield localizations and homotopy idempotent functors meet again: Basics on semimodel structures

 The definition of enriched (resp. closed symmetric monoidal...) semimodel category is natural from here.

-\begin{defn} Let $\V$ and $\M$ be semimodel categories. \begin{itemize} \item We say that $\V$ is a \emph{closed symmetric monoidal} semimodel category if it has a closed symmetric monoidal structure which is a core Quillen adjunction of two variables satisfying the unit axioms. \item Consider that $\V$ has the structure of the previous item.
-We say that $\M$ is a \emph{$\V$-semimodel category} if it is $\V$-tensored/cotensored/enriched, this structure establishes a core Quillen adjunction of two variables and those bifunctors also satisfy the appropiate unit axiom. \end{itemize} \end{defn}
+\begin{defn} Let $\V$ and $\M$ be semimodel categories. \begin{itemize} \item We say that $\V$ is a \emph{closed symmetric monoidal} semimodel category if it has a closed symmetric monoidal structure which is a core Quillen adjunction of two variables satisfying the unit axioms (\cite[Definition 4.2.6 (2) and Proposition 4.2.7]{hovey_model_1999}). \item Consider that $\V$ has the structure of the previous item.
+We say that $\M$ is a \emph{$\V$-semimodel category} if it is $\V$-tensored/cotensored/enriched, this structure establishes a core Quillen adjunction of two variables and those bifunctors also satisfy the appropiate unit axiom, i.e.\ the map $\Xrect\otimes \Qrect\mathbb{I}\to \Xrect$ induced by a cofibrant approximation of the unit $\Qrect\mathbb{I}\to\mathbb{I}$ is a weak equivalence for all cofibrant objects $\Xrect\in\M$. \end{itemize} \end{defn}

-Once the apparatus of semimodel structures is settle, we can turn into the study of Bousfield localizations. \end{section}
+Once the apparatus of semimodel structures is settle, we turn into Bousfield localizations.